-For a good connection for the "COS" is a hole, part of JU10 (towards pin 4 of U9 side, next to a crystal filter, shown on left image).
+For a good connection for the "COS" is a hole, part of JU10 (towards pin 4 of U9 side, next to a crystal filter).

-For the "SDI" (OEM PL indicate) point, I-5 makes a good one so install the violet wire to that point.
+For the "PLI" (PL indicate) point, I-5 makes a good one.
+Install the violet wire to "I-5" for the PLI.
 It's a "high" output during standby and goes low during a valid tone decode.

-Connecting the COR and SDI to the (separate) COR/AF board will create the AND squelch for the (separate) cor/audio board.
+Connecting the COR and PLI to the (separate) COR/AF board will create the AND squelch for the (separate) cor/audio board.
 More on this later.
-Next, cut JU 10.
-There is more discussion on this later on page 15.